Erix Logan: Early years

 Throughout his childhood Logan always stated that he would become a professional entertainer.
 When he was 16 years old he spent the summer touring along the Italian beaches with a street art company.
 After convincing his former assistant Silvia Gaffurini of his grand illusions in 1985 was able to start his professional career.
 Over the next five years he would add material to his program until making his first international debut on board a luxury cruise ship in 1990.
 For the next three years he sailed around the world, setting the ground for his leap toward his full touring show which stills run today.

 Performing career

 Live Shows

 The first production took place in Helsinki, Finland and it was named "Erix Logan World of Magic", followed by one year in Seoul, South Korea, with the show "Royal Magic"; then "The Space Illusion" in Fukuoka, Japan.
 In those works Logan was focusing on the quality of the illusions, he invented and developed; but from the year 2000 he started developing a more spiritual and philosophical vision of the art of magic and its connection with the expectations and reactions of peoples.

-The latest shows carry inside a deep impression of this new path.
-"MistEriX" - explores the 3 levels of human perceptions, the value of tradition and the continuity of the magical heritage with foray into the history of magic and their leaders.
+His latest shows carry a deep impression of this path.
+An example is "MistEriX", which explores the 3 levels of human perceptions, value of tradition, and the continuity of the magical heritage with the history of magic as well as their leaders.

-"My Magic" - it's a family show telling the rise from the ranks and how choices influence our lives.
+"My Magic" is a family-oriented film that depicts the rise of its protagonist from humble beginnings and explores how personal choices shape one's life.